SasView/tinycc/README.rst

     from tinycc import compile
     dll_path = compile("hello.c")

-This creates "hello.dll" in the same directory as "hello.c".
+This creates "hello.dll" in the same directory as "hello.c", raising RuntimeError if the compile fails.
+The exception contains the compiler output.
 Use *compile(source, target)* to control the path to the dll.

 For more flexibility, you can call the compiler directly::